 Special Grocery Store Hours: Many grocery stores are offering special shopping hours for senior citizens and immunocompromised individuals.
 Please call your local store to learn more.

 Meals on Wheels: Seniors or individuals with a disability and cannot prepare food on their own can reach out to Meals on Wheels of College Park (which also serves Hyattsville).
 For $5 per day and up to 5 times per week, Meals on Wheels can deliver a hot lunch, dinner, and breakfast for the next morning.
 Hyattsville residents that meet income requirements may also qualify for free meals.
 To sign up or for more information, please call Meals on Wheels at (301) 474-1002 or call the City of Hyattsville’s Senior Coordinator, Beryl Johnson, at (301) 985-5058.

 Prince George's County Public Schools will begin the 2020-2021 school year with distance learning from August 31, 2020 - January 29, 2020.
 Visit the Prince Georges County Public Schools website for more information.

 For Students and Parents

-Free Meals: Students in need of meals can pick up 2 meals at County schools on Mondays and 3 meals on Wednesdays between 10 a.m. and 1 p.m.
+Free Meals: Children ages 2-18 in need of meals can pick up 2 meals at County schools on Mondays and 3 meals on Wednesdays between 10 a.m. and 1 p.m.
 Parents can also pick up meals for their child with their student ID or report card.
 Nicholas Orem Middle is the nearest distribution site in Hyattsville.
 For a full list of sites and for more information, click here.